mattyfours/practice-problems/problems/problem-3/README.md

 ### Description

-- Sort p elements in the holderDivElement based on the sortOrder
+- Sort `<p>` elements in `holderDivElement` based on the `sortOrder` parameter.
+- The `<p>` tag will be sorded based on it's contents.
-- Modify the order of the existing elements, do not replace them
+- Modify the order of the existing elements, do not replace them.

+`smallToLarge`

+- Smallest string to largest string

+`largeToSmall`

+- Largest string to smallest string

+`largeToSmall`

+- Strings sorted from A-Z

 ### Starting Point